Friday, April 30, 2021

 The Modern Middle Class

 The vast group of small farmers and peasants have shrunk in developed capitalist economies, while jobs that might have been considered ‘middle class’ at one time – clerks, admins, teachers and nurses – have become proletarianized, leading to concepts like the ‘white collar proletariat.’
 A large proletarian ‘service sector’ exploited for its labor has also grown.
-The professional PHD strata has grown – professors, lawyers, doctors, dentists, engineers, architects, journalists and corporate managers.
+The professional PHD strata has grown – professors, lawyers, doctors, dentists, engineers, architects, journalists and corporate managers. this is a strata of the middle-class.
 Many in this strata own parts or all of businesses, real estate or significant market holdings, so they make money through methods other than work.
 Yet everyone with a PHD does not work as one.
 Even within these groupings there are proletarianized strata - assistant professors on 1 year contracts making $20+K a year; public defenders making low salaries; architects that are basically software clerks; software coders laboring on programs for cheap.

 Stanly Greenberg Selling the Dream